Lee-W/Keras-Mnist-Example/README.md

 	- Dropout

 ## Usage
-You can simply open the Demo.ipynb on github or through [jupyte nbviewer](http://nbviewer.jupyter.org).
+You can simply open the Demo.ipynb on [GitHub](https://github.com/Lee-W/Keras-Mnist-Example/blob/master/Demo.ipynb) or through [jupyte nbviewer](http://nbviewer.jupyter.org/github/Lee-W/Keras-Mnist-Example/blob/master/Demo.ipynb)(recommended).

 This ipython notebook is also organized as slides that can be used with default jupyter nbcoverter or [RISE](https://github.com/damianavila/RISE).